amir-saeed/Node.js/Building-realtime-apps-with-react-socket-and-node/README.md

 Go into the this above directory, and through command window / terminal,

 ###### run : npm install

+With package.json, npm install all the dependencies required

 ###### run : node server

+Now npm will start server at port 8080.

 Now open two windows on http://localhost:8080/